 What Happens When A Head Gasket Fails?

 Let’s discuss compression first.
 You can think of this failure like a garden hose.
-A proper hose fitted with a quality nozzle can deliver some impressive water pressure.
+A proper hose with a quality nozzle can deliver impressive water pressure.
 Now imagine the hose suffers a small puncture.
 What happens?
-Water being what it is, it’ll escape through the puncture – and thereby reduce the available pressure you have to water your gardenias.
+Water being what it is, it’ll escape through the puncture, reducing the available pressure you have to water your gardenias.

 Enlarge the puncture and the pressure from the nozzle will be reduced further.
 It’s the same story with losing compression from a blown head gasket.
 It doesn’t matter whether the gasket blows out between two cylinders or between a cylinder wall and an outside edge – the airtight seal necessary for correct operation is gone.
 The affected cylinders won’t be able to maintain effective compression, leading to lackluster or spongy performance.